 tony maniaty / ANTHONY EMANUEL MANIATY

-As an author, journalist and reviewer, photographer and academic, I've spent my life largely in the creative sphere, helped by great mentors, and I've used that experience to help others with their creativity.
-Albert Camus said, 'We are all special cases', and that's my outlook: we're all equal, and unique in our ways.
+As an author, journalist and photographer, academic and reviewer, I've spent my life largely in the creative sphere, helped by great mentors, and I've used that experience to help others with their creativity.
+Albert Camus said, 'We are all special cases', and that's my outlook: we're all equal, yet unique in our ways.
 Like most writers I'm intrigued by human behaviour.
-The great Hollywood film director Billy Wilder noted that his classic movie scripts ('Ace in the Hole', 'Double Indemnity', 'Sunset Boulevard') were based on a profoundly simple question: 'What makes people do the things they do?'
+The great Hollywood film director Billy Wilder noted his classic movie scripts ('Ace in the Hole', 'Double Indemnity', 'Sunset Boulevard') were based on a profoundly simple question: 'What makes people do the things they do?'

 We spend our lives trying to figure that out.